-Our program is accredited by the Canadian Engineering Accreditation Board and you’ll graduate eligible to become a registered professional engineer.
+Our program is accredited by Engineers Canada and you’ll graduate eligible to become a registered professional engineer.

 Particular attention is paid to grades in mathematics, sciences and courses applicable to the intended program of study.
 Applicants who do not meet the minimum requirements will be reviewed holistically.

 Students will be required to take and complete all prerequisite program requirements during their first year of study.

 Any missing prerequisites will be added onto the program at Concordia.